ome/omero-guide-scripts/docs/walkthrough.rst

 The Key-Value pairs were added to 5 datasets out of the 11 present in this project, as expected. \
-We also obtain three sets of Key-Value pairs, one for each namespace used in the csv.
+We also obtain three sets of Key-Value pairs, one for each Namespace used in the CSV.

 .. figure:: images/annotation_07_KV_import_printout.png

-  *The script output (5 entries in the csv matched to 5 dataset out of 11) and the\
+  *The script output (5 entries in the CSV matched to 5 dataset out of 11) and the\
   resulting Key-Value pairs annotation.*
 ..

-Converting the Key-Value pairs namespace
+Converting the Key-Value pairs Namespace
 ----------------------------------------

-Key-Value pairs are grouped under categories called namespaces.
+Key-Value pairs are grouped under categories called Namespaces.
 This allows \
 flexibility to distinguish or isolate annotations, such as exporting or deleting \
-only those associated with a specific namespace.
+only those associated with a specific Namespace.

 .. note::
    When you create Key-Value pairs in OMERO.web, you use \
-   namespaces without noticing it: OMERO assigns by default the \
+   Namespaces without noticing it: OMERO assigns by default the \
    "Client namespace" (``openmicroscopy.org/omero/client/mapAnnotation`` in full)\
-   , a special namespace recognized by OMERO.web.
+   , a special Namespace recognized by OMERO.web.

-The "Client namespace" (see note above) is the only namespace that allows editing of \
+The "Client namespace" (see note above) is the only Namespace that allows editing of \
 Key-Value pairs in the OMERO.web interface.
 If a Key-Value pair uses a different \
-namespace, its namespace must first be converted to the "Client namespace" before editing. \
+Namespace, its Namespace must first be converted to the "Client namespace" before editing. \
-These annotation scripts will always default to the "Client namespace" if the namespace \
+These annotation scripts will always default to the "Client namespace" if the Namespace \
 fields are left empty.

 .. figure:: images/annotation_08_convert_namespace.png

-  *The script to convert the namespace of Key-Value pairs annotations.*
+  *The script to convert the Namespace of Key-Value pairs annotations.*
 ..

-And here is our five Key-Value pairs annotations with converted namespace:
+And here is our five Key-Value pairs annotations with converted Namespace:

 .. figure:: images/annotation_09_converted_KV.png

-  *The script output (5 dataset had annotations with the default namespace) and the\
+  *The script output (5 dataset had annotations with the default Namespace) and the\
   resulting Key-Value pairs annotation.*
 ..

-Once the Key-Value pair has been converted to the "Client namespace," it can be edited \
+Once the Key-Value pair has been converted to the "Client Namespace," it can be edited \
 in the OMERO.web interface.

 Deleting Key-Value pairs
 ------------------------

 It turns out that there are more than a few edits to do on our Key-Value pairs, and \
-converting back and forth the namespace seems too tedious this time.
+converting back and forth the Namespace seems too tedious this time.
 Let's instead export \
 what we have so far (we have done edits that we don't want to lose), delete "old" the Key-Value pairs, \
 and reimport when we are done fixing them.